 “Look, I know I’m home early but I can’t stay.”

 “What?”
 Lisa hissed back under her voice.
 “You promised.”

 “I know, but I got a new assignment and I have to leave soon.”

 “You can’t leave me with him.”

 “Lisa, you’ll be fine.
 It’s Joe.
-He wants to spend time with Mark.
-He’ll decorate the tree then just let him take Mark to dinner or something.
+He only wants to spend time with Mark.
+He’ll stay to help you guys decorate the tree, then suggest he take Mark out to dinner or something.
 You only have to spend an hour or two together.”

 Lisa sighed.
 “Great, so he can stuff Mark with junk food and bring him back hyper.
 Just what I need.”

 “I don’t think you’re getting the problem here, Elle.”